ELTE-DH/NoSketch-Engine-Docker/README.md

 E.g. `export IMAGE_NAME=myimage; make build` build an image called `myimage`; and `make run IMAGE_NAME=myimage CONTAINER_NAME=mycontainer PORT=12345` launches the image called `myimage` in a container called `mycontainer` which will use port `12345`.
-In the latter case the system will be availabe at `http://SERVER_NAME:12345/`.
+In the latter case the system will be available at `http://SERVER_NAME:12345/`.

 See the table below on which `make` command accepts which parameter: